ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/plugins/lit-ssr.md

 A plugin for using [**Lit**'s SSR capabilities](https://github.com/lit/lit/tree/main/packages/labs/ssr) as a custom server-side renderer _instead_ of Greenwood's default renderer (WCC), which means **_you will need to use `LitElement` as your base class in all instances where you are pre-rendering or using SSR_**.
 This plugin also gives the ability to statically generate entire pages and layouts to output completely static sites (SSG).
 See the [plugin's README](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-renderer-lit) for complete usage information and additional [usage caveats](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-renderer-lit#caveats).

+> You can see a complete hybrid project example in this [demonstration repo](https://github.com/thescientist13/greenwood-lit-ssr)

 ## Prerequisite

 This packages depends on the Lit as a `peerDependency`.
 This means you must have Lit already installed in your project.